dawsonchilders/spaceman-project-1/README.md

 click the link to play [Spaceman](https://dawsonchilders.github.io/spaceman-project-1/)

-Hint: All secret words are related to outer space!
+Hint: All secret words are related to outer-space!

 # Next Steps: